Bam92/abelmbula/content/blog/pseudocode/index.md

 I knew that you could ask the question above, so I have prepared a simple answer for you.
 Read down.

-To answer quickly to your question, I'd say that it is not all a language, so nothing with GAFAM here.
+To quickly answer  to your question, I'd say that it is not at all a language, so nothing with GAFAM here.

 Let's hear what Wikipedia says about it: